 Best wedding venues in Antigua Guatemala ~ Ruins

 The first part of our two-part venue recommendations begins with the gorgeous church ruins that are spotted all over Antigua.
-The following places are some of our favorite locations where we have photographed weddings.
-They are essentially a blank slate for design and decoration and these stunning venues will surely blow your guests away.
+These venues are some of our favorite locations where we have photographed weddings.
+The ruins are amazing because they have minimal visual clutter and are centrally located.
+They are also a blank slate in terms of design and decoration, so the options here are endless.

 Ruins of Santa Clara